Weighted Clustering: Hierarchical Algorithms

 \section{Hierarchical Algorithms}

-Similarly to partitional methods, hierarchical algorithms also exhibit a wide range of responses to weights.
-We show that Ward's method, a successful linkage-based algorithm, as well as popular divisive heirarchical methods, are weight sensitive.
+~ Similarly to partitional methods, hierarchical algorithms also exhibit a wide range of responses to weights.
+We show that Ward's method (\cite{ward1963hierarchical}), a successful linkage-based algorithm, as well as popular divisive hierarchical methods, are weight sensitive.
 On the other hand, it is easy to see that the linkage-based algorithms single-linkage and complete-linkage are both weight robust, as was observed in \cite{fisher}.

 Average-linkage, another popular linkage-based method, exhibits more nuanced behaviour on weighted data.
-When a clustering satisfies a reasonable notion of clusterability, then average-linkage detects that clustering irrespective of weights.
+When a clustering satisfies a reasonable notion of clusterability, average-linkage detects that clustering irrespective of weights.
 On the other hand, this algorithm responds to weights on all other clusterings.
-We note that the notion of clusterability required for average-linkage is a lot weaker than the notion discussed in Section~\ref{sec:ratio}, where it is used to characterise the behaviour of ratio-cut on weighted data.
+We note that the notion of clusterability required for average-linkage is much weaker than the notion of clusterability used to characterize the behaviour of ratio-cut on weighted data.

-Hierarchical algorithms output dendrograms, which contain multiple clusterings.
-Please see the preliminary section for definitions relating to the hierarchical setting.
-Weight-responsive for hierarchical algorithms is defined analogously to Definition~\ref{weight responsive}.

-\begin{definition}[Weight responsive] A clustering algorithm $\mathcal{A}$ is \emph{weight-responsive} on a clustering $C$ of $(X,d)$ if (1) there exists a weight function $w$ so that $\mathcal{A}(w[X], d)$ outputs $C$, and (2) there exists a weight function $w'$ so that $\mathcal{A}(w'[X], d)$ does not output $C$. \end{definition}

-Weight-sensitive, weight-considering, and weight-robust are defined as for partitional algorithms in Section~\ref{basic}, with the above definition for weight-responsive.